 Now don’t get me wrong… on occasion, he has invited me to join him on these little adventures, and a few times I have cautiously accepted and joined him.
 While it was, in an odd way, a little bit more comforting to be included, at the end of the day I was still a supporting role and ended up feeling slightly saddened by the lack of attention I received.

 And, in the last month since our first child was born, a beautiful baby boy, he has left us for 2 entire nights to go and tend to this insatiable need of his.

 In case I have yet to make this clear… my husband is in love… with fishing.

 He is forever on the hunt for the elusive hundred pounda, no matter whom he leaves behind in the process.

 Ulua fishing consumes his thoughts and controls his actions.
 It has even spilled over to affect my immediate family.

 During a recent visit, he convinced my baby brother to abandon his 9-month pregnant big sister to go chasing after this pipe dream.
 And NOW he wants to pass this heartbreaking tradition onto his son.
 He must be stopped….

 Ok in all seriousness, while I do occasionally take a back seat to fishing, it truly makes me happy that my husband has a hobby that he honestly loves.

 He doesn’t go out to the bars and clubs to party all night getting wasted, and it doesn’t cost nearly as much as some of the other hobbies he has had in the past (motorcycles specifically… well to be fair it might cost as much or more, but he generously hides that fact from me if it does 😉

-I truly believe that including myself and the baby in this hobby is going to get a bit easier since we have a little boy and this will grow to be a family activity that we all enjoy.
+I truly believe that including myself and the baby in this hobby is going to get a bit easier!
+Since we have a little boy, I hope this will grow to be a family activity that we all enjoy.